YouTube cofounder Steve Chen’s foodie livestream network Nom.com has shut down

 “Nom is a place for food lovers,” Chen said in a press release at the time.
 “If you’ve ever snapped a picture of your dinner, Nom is for you.
 If you have a food blog and want to connect with a bigger audience, Nom is for you.
 If a restaurant kitchen is your office, Nom is for you.”

-However, sometime last year, Nom quietly closed down.
+However, sometime last year Nom quietly closed down.
 It’s not exactly clear when.
-The company made its Twitter feed private and its last post on its Facebook page appears to be from March 4, 2017, just about one year after its public launch.
+The company made its Twitter feed private, and its last post on its Facebook page appears to be from March 4, 2017, just about one year after its public launch.

 The company’s URL redirects to a domain marketplace where it is listed for a sale price of $1.5 million.